Unfiled taxes aren’t as overwhelming as they seem.

 - Inability to obtain records

-- Mistake made
+- Mistakes made in filing

 - Death, serious illness or unavoidable absence